-Nike Business Model is based on producing and selling athletic and sports products, including footwear, clothing, equipment – and also some services.
-Everything under one if the most famous brands in the world.
+The Nike Business Model is based on producing and selling athletic and sports products, including footwear, clothing, equipment — and also some services.
+Everything is under one of the most famous brands in the world.
 Let’s take a closer look at how and why Nike company has become so relevant in the business world.

-Let’s take a look at Nike Business Model Canvas
+Let’s take a look at the Nike Business Model Canvas.

 Nike markets to anyone who wants to buy athletic and sports apparel, footwear, and equipment.
 Geographically speaking, Nike’s market is divided into four main divisions, also in order of revenue: